Newsletter

 What else around Prague?

 “Caj” in Czech is tea and if tea is calling your name, then be sure to make your way to a cajovna (or teahouse).
 One can never go wrong with the nation-wide Dobra Cajovna branches.
 Explore the spirit of the East in Central Europe whilst warming up with a wide variety of teas from all around the world and smoke a shisha (water-pipe), the perfect combination on a cold winters day.
 Explore Dobra Caj off the Wencelas Square (Vacklavske Namesti 14) or on Purkynova 45.
 If you want to stay in the area there is a great cajovna on Manesova 55 in Praha 2, called Čajovna pod Stromem Čajovým.
-Or head off the beaten path to Tea Room in the Tower, on Na výšinách 1 in Letna Park.
+Or head off the beaten path to Tea Room in the Tower on Na výšinách 1 in Letna Park.
 It is a tea room run by a tea club in a tower from 1888!
 Trust me, try a cajovna and you will never want to go to Starbucks again!

 What else at Czech Inn?